Kanegraffiti/LessonPlans/Basic Science/Week8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Humans develop through **infancy**, **childhood**, **adolescence**, **adulthood**, and **old age**, each with special features.
 - Good nutrition, exercise, sleep, and hygiene help us grow healthily during every stage.
 - Keeping records of growth helps doctors and families ensure proper development.
+- Use a personal health journal to **track height, weight, and habits**, noting how changes make you feel.
+- Talk about **emotional and social changes** during each stage with trusted adults to learn healthy ways to manage them.

 ### Assignment